rasul062/SIFT-Based-Image-Stitching/README.md

   Brute-Force Matcher (BFMatcher) with KNN (k-Nearest Neighbors) for initial correspondence.

 - **Outlier Rejection:**
-  Lowe’s Ratio Test to filter weak matches and **RANSAC** to compute a robust Homography matrix, eliminating false positives.
+  **RANSAC** to compute a robust Homography matrix, eliminating false positives.

 - **Image Warping:**
   Perspective transformation using the calculated Homography matrix to align the secondary image to the anchor reference frame.